ejmr/git-branch-notes/README.markdown

 variable `EDITOR`, and then checks the Git configuration value `core.editor`, and failing that aborts with an error message.

-And here is an example of `rm`, which removes notes about a given
+Here is an example of `rm`, which removes notes about a given
 branch:

     $ git branch-notes rm ejmr/completed-feature
     Removed notes for ejmr/completed-feature

+The `clear` command performs the same action as `rm` except it removes the notes for *all* branches in the database.